sendgrid/docs/source/User_Guide/Marketing_Campaigns/senders.md

 ![]({{root_url}}/images/sender_identity_1.png "Sender Identities")

-Once you fill out this information and hit “save,” we will send a confirmation email to the email address you entered on your sender identity.
-When you have confirmed your email address, you will then be able to select and attach this sender identity from your campaign management page.

 * **From Name** - This is the display or “user friendly” name that is displayed to the user when they receive their email.
 * **From Email Address** - This will display to the user as the email address who sent this email.
 * **Reply-To Email Address** - If your user hits reply in their email, the reply will go to this address.
 * **Company Address, City, State, Zip Code, Country** - The address of your business, for CAN-SPAM compliance.
 * **Nickname** - This is the name of this sender identity, which can be useful for identifying this identity in your list of senders.
 It will not be visible to your recipients.

+Once you fill out this information and hit “save,” you will then be able to select and attach this sender identity from your campaign management page.

 <div class="row">
     <div class="col-md-6 text-left">